 The Medical Marijuana Facilities Licensing Act (MMFLA; PA 281 of 2016) establishes a regulatory framework around medicinal marihuana, treating it like the commodity it is.
 The regulatory framework draws on elements of the regulatory structures in place for alcohol under the Michigan Liquor Control Code and for gaming under the Michigan Gaming Control and Revenue Act.
 Under the MMFLA, businesses can grow, transport, test, process, and sell medical marihuana, as long as they are sited in and permitted by an approving municipality, obtain a state license, and follow the legal requirements set forth in the Act.

-Beginning December 15, 2017, the State of Michigan will begin accepting applications for the following state licenses:
+The State of Michigan began accepting applications in December 2017 for the following state licenses:

 Key information about the MMFLA:

 State License Application – An applicant for a state grower, processor, secure transporter, safety compliance center, or provisioning center license must provide information including:

 - The identity of every person having an ownership interest in the application;